 After the seventh day had passed, the senior master said: “I am pleased to learn that all of you believe you are innocent.
 You have cultivated yourselves so well that even the disappearance of the Buddha’s bead chain did not affect you.
 So you have completed your cultivation and you can leave here tomorrow morning.”

-To further demonstrate their innocence, the monks packed their belongings the next morning, and headed to the boat to leave the temple.
+To further demonstrate their innocence, the monks packed their belongings the next morning, and headed down the trail to leave the temple.
 All except for a blind monk who was chanting Buddhist scriptures in front of the Buddha’s statue.
 The other monks saw this and felt relieved, because it meant that someone finally admitted to stealing the Buddha’s bead chain.

 After bidding farewell to the other monks, the senior master turned to the blind monk and asked: “Why don’t you leave here?
 Did you take the bead chain?”
 The blind monk replied: “No, I didn’t.”